-I conducted my audit in accordance with International Standards of Supreme Audit Institutions (ISSAIs).
-My responsibilities under those standards are further described in the section below entitled "Responsibilities of the Controller and Auditor General for the Audit of the Financial Statements".
-I am independent of Workers Compensation Funds in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the National Board of Accountants and Auditors (NBAA) Code of Ethics, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I conducted my audit in accordance with the International Standards of Supreme Audit Institutions (ISSAIs).
+My responsibilities under those standards are further described in the section below entitled "Responsibilities of the Controller and Auditor General for the audit of the financial statements.
+I am independent of the Workers Compensation Fund in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the National Board of Accountants and Auditors (NBAA) Code of Ethics, and I have fulfilled my other ethical responsibilities in accordance with these requirements.